WizUI/WuiDom/README.md

 ##### showMethod
 Default method to show the element.
-Set to display css property to ''.
+Set the display css property to ''.

 ##### hideMethod
 Default method to hide the element.
-Set to display css property to 'none'.
+Set the display css property to 'none'.

 ##### show
 Call the `showMethod` and emit an 'show' event.